rometools/rome-docs/docs/rome/technical-docs/plugin-mechanism.md

 ## Plugins definition files

-Plugins are defined in a properties file, the `rome.properties` file.

-The default plugins definition file is included in the ROME JAR file, `com/sun/syndication/rome.properties`, this is the first plugins definition file to be processed.
-It defines the default parsers, generators and converters for feeds and modules ROME provides.
+The default plugin definition file (`com/rometools/rome/rome.properties`) is included in the ROME JAR file.
+This is the first definition file to be processed and defines the default parsers, generators and converters for feeds and modules.

-After loading the default plugins definition file, ROME looks for additional plugins definition files in all the CLASSPATH entries, this time at root level, `/rome.properties`.
-And appends the plugins definitions to the existing ones.
-Note that if there are several `/rome.properties` files in the different CLASSPATH entries all of them are processed.
-The order of processing depends on how the `ClassLoader` processes the CLASSPATH entries, this is normally done in the order of appearance -of the entry- in the CLASSPATH.
+After loading the default file, ROME looks for additional `rome.properties` at the root of all classpath entries and appends the plugin definitions to the existing ones.
+Note that if there are several `rome.properties` files in the different classpath entries all of them are processed.
+The order of processing depends on how the `ClassLoader` processes the classpath entries, this is normally done in the order of appearance - of the entry - in the classpath.

-For each type of plugin (parser, generator, converter, ect) a list of available plugins is built following the read order just described.
+For each type of plugin (parser, generator, converter, etc) a list of available plugins is built following the read order just described.
 The plugins classes are then loaded and instantiated.
 All plugins have some kind of primary key.
-In the case or parsers, generators and converters the primary key is the type of feed they handle.
+In the case of parsers, generators and converters the primary key is the type of feed they handle.
 In the case of modules, the primary key is the module URI.
-If a plugin list definition (the aggregation of all the plugins of the same time from all the `rome.properties`) contains more than one plugin with the same primary key, the latter one is the one that will be used(this enables replacing default plugins with custom ones).
+If a plugin list definition (the aggregation of all plugins of the same time from all `rome.properties`) contains more than one plugin with the same primary key, the latter one is the one that will be used (this enables replacing default plugins with custom ones).

 The plugins are read, loaded and managed by the implementation class `com.rometools.rome.io.impl.PluginManager`.
 This class is an abstract class and